Tosin-webdev/JWT-authentication-node.js/README.md

 # JWT-authentication-node.js
-* A systematic way to secure users registration or login using node.js, express, jwt, ejs, bycrypt, mongoose, validator.
+* A systematic way to secure users registration and login using node.js, express, jwt, ejs, bycrypt, mongoose, validator.